raumzeitlabor/ncrzlstat/README.md

-This tool fetches information about the current state of the RaumZeitlabor from [status.raumzeitlabor.de](http://status.raumzeitlabor.de/) and [cosm](https://cosm.com/feeds/42055) and displays a set of selected values in a ncurses based interface.
+This tool fetches information about the current state of the RaumZeitlabor from [status.raumzeitlabor.de](http://status.raumzeitlabor.de/) and [xively](https://xively.com/feeds/42055) and displays a set of selected values in a ncurses based interface.

 Prerequisites
 -------------

-In order to fetch the cosm datafeed, you need a cosm API key. `ncrzlstat` reads the environment variable `RZLCOSMKEY` to obtain this key.
+In order to fetch the xively datafeed, you need a xively API key. `ncrzlstat` reads the environment variable `RZLCOSMKEY` to obtain this key.

 Dependencies